jakerobers/ucal/README.md

-# Custom Date Generator
+# Unix Calendar

-Custom Date Generator calculates a set of dates provided a .cdg file, begin window and end window.
+Calendar calculates a set of dates provided a .ucal file.

 ## Usage

-A cdg file will have the following format:
+A .ucal file is a text file with the format:

 ```
 [2018-01-01 00:00 a] New Years 	# an anually recurring event labeled as "New Years"